dlang-community/DCD/README.md

 	* That one feature that you *REALLY* needed

 #Setup
+1. Install a recent D compiler.
+DCD is only tested with DMD 2.064.2
 1. Run ```git submodule update --init``` after cloning this repository to grab the MessagePack and Datapacked libraries and the parser from DScanner.
 1. run the ```build.sh``` script to build the client and server.
 (Or build.bat on Windows)
 1. Configure your text editor to call the dcd-client program.
 See the *editors* folder for directions on configuring your specific editor.